Customer IP got blocked when he/she was editing his/her site.

 - Open the rule groups until you find the ModSecurity id and disable the rule with the switch icon at the right side

-You can use your browser’s search function to find the rule while you are opening down the rule groups.
+You can use your browser’s search function to find the rule while opening down the rule groups.

 False positive Port Honeypot catch